microsoft/minecraft-scripting-samples/README.md

 This project contains samples of [@minecraft/server](https://learn.microsoft.com/minecraft/creator/scriptapi/minecraft/server/minecraft-server) scripting APIs that are part of the Beta APIs experimental capability of Minecraft.
 For more information, see the [Minecraft: Bedrock Edition Creator Documentation](https://learn.microsoft.com/minecraft/creator/)

+## New Samples

+- [script-box-tsjs](script-box-ts/README.md) - A simple build process and allow collaboration compliation of TypeScript and Javascript code into a Minecraft behavior pack.

 ## Current Samples

 - [ts-starter](ts-starter/README.md) - A starter project that lets you use TypeScript, alongside a tutorial on how to use more `@minecraft/server` APIs.